Digital Transformation in the Financial Sector: The Past

 The next disruptive technology is Blockchain.
 This tech has moved beyond its association with Bitcoin and is seen as a valuable asset for digital payments, loan processing and the acceleration of payroll operations around the world.
 For the financial sector, using blockchain solutions has made it possible to process a large amount of complex business data faster.

 Lastly, machine learning and artificial intelligence have made it possible for financial organizations to provide better customer service while staying cost efficient.
 For example, AI-powered chatbots can answer common customer questions and tasks.
 By taking care of these processes that used to be manual, financial organizations not only lower costs but provide the 24/7 customer support that consumers demand.

 Digital Transformation in Financial Industry: The Future

 The Tech of Today Building the Innovations of Tomorrow

 While connecting the past and present, it is always exciting to get a glimpse of the future of digital transformation in the financial sector — even if the future can sometimes seem like science fiction.
 For example, Bill Gates made a number of predictions in 1999 which at the time seemed outlandish, but today are a reality.
 Gates famously predicted, “People will pay their bills, take care of their finances, and communicate with their doctors over the internet.”

-In the future, expect to see automation become more deeply involved digital transformation of financial operations.
+In the future, expect to see automation become more deeply involved in digital transformation of financial operations.
 Robotic process automation will eliminate many routine tasks, increasing the efficiency of many financial organizations.
 This trend will affect employees who will need to adjust to new business processes and learn new skills, fundamentally changing the financial workforce and industry overall.